Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Introduction

-Unfortunately, although the underlying geometry/structure can possibly be captured by the kernel function, the subproblem in form of \eqref{bpgscheme} still has no closed-form solution in many applications and its computation may be demanding numerically; see examples in \cite{cv2018entropic,jscb2020efficient,rd2020bregman} and the one in our numerical section.
-Thus, for the BPG to be implementable and practical, it must allow one to solve the subproblem \textit{approximately} with progressive accuracy and the corresponding stopping condition should be practically verifiable.
-However, unlike the inexact PG method which has been widely studied under different inexact criteria (see, for example, \cite{cw2005signal,srb2011convergence,vsbv2013accelerated}), the study on the inexact BPG method is still at an early stage.
-Kabbadj \cite{k2020inexact} recently developed an inexact BPG method by allowing an $\varepsilon$-minimizer for each subproblem \eqref{bpgscheme}.
-Since the optimal objective value of subproblem \eqref{bpgscheme} is generally unknown, such an inexact condition can be difficult, if not impossible, to verify in practice.
-In \cite{stonyakin2021inexact}, Stonyakin et al. proposed a general inexact algorithmic framework for the first-order methods containing the BPG as a special case, where an inexact solution of the subproblem \eqref{bpgscheme} is accepted when a certain inexact condition \cite[Definition 2.12]{stonyakin2021inexact} holds.
-In our context, their inexact condition can be covered by our inexact condition \eqref{inexcond-iBPG} with $\nu_k\equiv\mu_k\equiv0$.
-But we note that their condition could be difficult to verify practically; see an example in Remark \ref{rem-feas}.
+Unfortunately, although the underlying geometry/structure can possibly be captured by the kernel function, the subproblem \eqref{bpgscheme} still has no closed-form solution in many applications and its computation may still be demanding numerically; see examples in \cite{cv2018entropic,jscb2020efficient,rd2020bregman} and the one in our numerical section.
+Thus, to make the BPGM truly implementable and practical, it must allow one to solve the subproblem \textit{approximately} with progressive accuracy and the corresponding stopping criterion should be practically \textit{verifiable}.
+However, unlike the inexact PGM which has been widely studied under different inexact criteria (see, for example, \cite{cw2005signal,srb2011convergence,vsbv2013accelerated}), the study on the inexact BPGM is still at an early stage.
+Rebegoldi et al. \cite{rbp2018bregman} considered a more general problem of the form \eqref{mainpro} by allowing a nonconvex $f$ and proposed a Bregman inexact linesearch–based forward–backward algorithm, where an $\varepsilon$-minimizer for the subproblem \eqref{bpgscheme} is permitted at each iteration.
+However, they only establish the subsequential convergence for the proposed inexact algorithm.
+Moreover, their analysis requires the assumption that the kernel function $\phi$ satisfies the condition $0\in\mathrm{int}\,\mathrm{dom}\,\phi$.
+This assumption may exclude several commonly used kernel functions, such as the Boltzmann-Shannon entropy kernel function $\phi(\bm{x}):=\sum_{i=1}^nx_{i}(\log x_{i}-1)$ and the Burg's entropy kernel function $\phi(\bm{x}):=-\sum_{i=1}^n\log x_{i}$.
+Subsequently, Kabbadj \cite{k2020inexact} developed an inexact BPGM that also permits an $\varepsilon$-minimizer for each subproblem \eqref{bpgscheme} and established stronger convergence results under the relative smoothness assumption.
+However, since the optimal objective value of subproblem \eqref{bpgscheme} is generally unknown, verifying an $\varepsilon$-minimizer may not be straightforward in practice.
+Recently, Stonyakin et al. \cite{stonyakin2021inexact} proposed a general inexact algorithmic framework for first-order methods containing the BPGM as a special case, where an approximate solution of the subproblem \eqref{bpgscheme} is accepted when a certain inexact condition \cite[Definition 2.12]{stonyakin2021inexact} holds.
+In our context, their inexact condition can be covered by our absolute-type stopping criterion (AbSC) with the additional requirements that $\delta_k\equiv0$ and $\bm{x}^{k+1}\equiv\widetilde{\bm{x}}^{k+1}$ (see \textbf{Step 1} in Algorithm \ref{algo-iBPGM}).
+However, this condition might be difficult to verify in some practical cases; see Remark \ref{rem-feas} for more discussions.
+In addition, all the aforementioned inexact algorithms in \cite{k2020inexact,rbp2018bregman,stonyakin2021inexact} do not accommodate the use of a relative-type stopping criterion, which limits their flexibility in practical applications.